Keyboard shortcuts

 • trust with a reason

-• dismiss with evidence
+• flag with evidence

 • move entities through statuses like unverified, doubted, verified, or locked